jobitaki/riskyprocessor/README.md

 With a stall, execute should insert a NOP, and fetch and decode should halt. mem and wb may work as normal.

 Now I want to work on branch instructions.
 Branching will also do stalling, but not like the other ones.
 Branch will need to stall fetch only.
 So fetch needs a system where it can be stalled by two signals.
 Let's call it flush, for pipeline flush.
 Problem: how do I detect branch instructions in fetch?
+I just look at the opcode, duh.

+For jump instructions, they always trigger a branch_taken signal